Al-Kourah District

-Al-Kourah Department is one of the nine departments that make up Irbid Governorate, in Jordan.
+The Al-Kourah (Al-Kūrah or Koorah; الكورة) department (or district) is one of the nine departments that make up Irbid Governorate, in Jordan.
 It is located in the midwestern section of the governorate and is 25 km from Irbid.

 The department has an area of 210 km^{2} and includes 22 towns and villages with its administrative center at Der Abi Saeed.